 Chicken Parmesan is an Italian-American dish that is derived from popular tomato based Italian casserole dishes known as parmigiana.
-Eggplant is the most common filling, deep fried then baked in a dish layered with cheese and tomato sauce.
+Eggplant is the most common filling (see our Stuffed Eggplant Parmesan recipe), deep fried then baked in a dish layered with cheese and tomato sauce.
 The Americanized dish chicken parmigiana is often baked in a casserole dish, smothered in too much sauce and cheese for my taste.
 I prefer that the breading on my chicken be crispy, and that the sauce be a compliment rather than something that causes my breading to get soggy.

 I want to be able to taste each component of the dish… the crispy breaded chicken cutlet, the delicious melted cheese, and the wonderful marinara that accents it all.

 If you’ve only ever had this dish in its smothered version, I urge you to try it this way.
 You can taste everything and the flavors are delicious.
 The breading doesn’t get mushy or soggy and it’s a joy to eat!